Agenda

 Corgan

-Design and technical leaders from Perkins&Will and HKS will discuss key considerations in integrating parking within the facades of new mixed-use developments and hospitality.
+Design and technical leaders from Perkins&Will and HKS will discuss key considerations in designing parking facades for new mixed-use developments and hospitality projects.
 Perkins&Will will share insight into The Epic, a large mixed-use project in downtown Dallas where structured parking is embedded within a dense urban block alongside office, hotel, residential, and retail uses.
 HKS will address similar themes through its work on the JW Marriott Dallas Arts District Hotel, a luxury hotel constructed above an existing parking structure, requiring careful coordination of structure, facade design, and guest experience.

 Moderated by: Ian Zapata